This is a real workflow that many of our users describe. Here it is in their words.

 Setting it up takes less time than making a coffee

-Done. under 2 minutes The rule runs silently from that point on — no app to open, nothing to remember.
+3. Done.
+The rule runs silently from that point on – no app to open, nothing to remember.

 What three hours a week actually feels like